atlassian-labs/atlaspack/crates/atlaspack_monitoring/README.md

 [crash-handling](https://github.com/EmbarkStudios/crash-handling/blob/e2891a4c6a8d43374ec63d791c7e6d42ff2e6545/README.md)
 utilities to write [minidumps](https://github.com/EmbarkStudios/crash-handling/tree/main/minidumper) on crashes.

-When this feature is enabled, the parcel process will try to IPC with a server process using the [`minidumper`](https://github.com/EmbarkStudios/crash-handling/tree/main/minidumper) library.
+When this feature is enabled, the atlaspack process will try to IPC with a server process using the [`minidumper`](https://github.com/EmbarkStudios/crash-handling/tree/main/minidumper) library.
 The server should write and report the crash.